 Food preparation and service shall be consistent with best practices for food safety and sanitation.

-Furniture and eating utensils shall be age-appropriate and developmentally suitable to encourage children to accept and enjoy mealtime.
+Furniture and eating utensils shall be age-appropriate and developmentally suitable to encourage children to accept and enjoy mealtimes.

 Child-care personnel shall encourage positive experiences with food and eating.